An income tax return is submitted from 15 February to 2 April 2018.

 Reviewing pre-filled data in the e-Tax Board/e-Customs

-From 8 to 10 February taxpayers can review their data on income and expenses submitted to the Tax and Customs Board by the payers (employers etc) and the recipients of expense (educational and training institutions, credit institutions etc), which will be entered into pre-filled income tax returns by the Estonian Tax and Customs Board.
+From 7 to 9 February taxpayers can review in the e-Tax Board/e-Customstheir data on income and expenses submitted to the Estonian Tax and Customs Board by the payers (employers etc.) and the recipients of expense (educational and training institutions, credit institutions etc.), which will be entered into pre-filled income tax returns by the Estonian Tax and Customs Board.

 In the e-Tax Board/e-Customs

 - with mobile ID

 - via Internet bank – all customers of SEB Bank, Swedbank, Danske Bank, Nordea Bank, Coop Pank, LHV and Versobank who have concluded an agreement for use of the e-Tax Board/e-Customs through their internet bank

 Filling in the income tax return: the fields of the tax return must be filled in Estonian irrespective of the language of environment (Estonian, Russian or English).

 Information on the status of the income tax return appears on your personal income tax return information page.

 If a tax return needs further verification as a result of the provisional checking, you will receive a notice thereof, and in most cases also guidance for further action, on your income tax return information page.

 Submission of an income tax return by a smart phone

 - you can submit a single tax return pre-filled by the Estonian Tax and Customs Board;